 The cost for sponsors participating in the program is negotiated solely between sponsor and service provider.
 There is no money exchanged between NCDOT and the service providers.
-At the close of 2021, SAH service providers maintained 675 sponsored one-mile segments, which was an increase from the 608 segments maintained in 2020.
+At the close of 2022, SAH service providers maintained 1200 sponsored one-mile segments.
 Some sponsors have multiple segments.
 Each segment is cleaned monthly.
-SAH service providers recovered 836,760 pounds of litter from NC roadways in 2021.
+SAH service providers recovered 600,750 pounds of litter from NC roadways in 2022.